Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

-with $0<\varepsilon'<\varepsilon_0$.\\ \end{thm}
+with $0<\varepsilon'<\varepsilon_0$. \end{thm}

 In the case where $\Omega=\Real^3$ and $\Delta_\g=\Delta$ it is known that $p>p_c$ is necessary for global existence (see John \cite{John}).
-In this case under a somewhat more restrictive smallness condition global existence was established by John \cite{John} for the case where $n=3$.
-For the local existence result, Lindblad \cite{Lindblad} handled the case $1<p<1+\sqrt2$ in $\Real^3$, then Zhou \cite{Zhou} for $p=1+\sqrt2$.
-In their works it was also shown that the lifespan estimates given are sharp.

-For nontrapping obstacles, Hidano, Metcalfe, Smith, Sogge and Zhou \cite{KJHCY} dealt with the global existence part(i.e.$p>p_c$) for \eqref{eqn1} with $n=3,4$.

-On the other hand, when the data is spherically symmetrical and $n=3$, Sogge\cite{So} and Hidano\cite{Hidano} obtained the sharp local well-posedness theorem for Minkowski wave equation separately by using some radial estimates.
-It is also shown in \cite{So} that the regularity $\gamma=\frac12-\frac1p$ is sharp for radial data.
+John [17] also established the global existence theorem for $p>p_c=1+\sqrt 2$.
+For the local existence result, Lindblad \cite{Lindblad} handled the case $1<p<1+\sqrt2$ in $\Real^3$, then Zhou \cite{Zhou} obtained the case $p=1+\sqrt2$.
+In their works it was also shown that the lifespan estimates given are sharp.\\ On the other hand, when the data is spherically symmetrical and $n=3$, Sogge \cite{So} and Hidano \cite{Hidano} obtained the sharp local well-posedness theorem for the Minkowski wave equation respectively by using some radial estimates.
+It is also shown in \cite{So} that the regularity $\gamma=1/2-1/p$ is sharp for radial data.\\ For nontrapping obstacles, Hidano, Metcalfe, Smith, Sogge and Zhou \cite{KJHCY} dealt with the global existence part (i.e. $p>p_c$) for \eqref{eqn1} with $n=3,4$.

-Here we will use a real interpolation method to get the local existence theorem for \eqref{eqn1} when the perturbation is nontrapping.

-Before handling the obstacle problem we will first see an alternative proof for Minkowski space results, which involves an interpolation between the following two estimates. \begin{lem} (a variant of KSS estimate) For $n\geq 3$, let $u$ solve the homogeneous wave equation \eqref{waveequation} in Minkowski space, then we have
+Here we will use the real interpolation method to get the local existence theorem for \eqref{eqn1} when the perturbation is nontrapping.
+Before handling the obstacle problem we will first give an alternative proof for the Minkowski space results, which involves an interpolation between the following two estimates. \begin{lem} (A variant of the KSS estimate) For $n\geq 3$, let $u$ solve the homogeneous wave equation \eqref{inhomowaveequation} ($F=0$) in the Minkowski space.
+Then we have

 where